linear_scale How To

 • If the department incorrectly deposits the check, a copy of the deposit (including the PTAE) must be submitted to clear the outstanding transaction

-• Submit a Support Request with the deposit details as proof referencing the transaction number and transaction details.
+• Submit a Support Request with the deposit details as proof referencing the transaction number and transaction details attached to the support request.

 • Once the copy of the deposit is received by Business Expense, a transaction will be processed to reconcile the outstanding balance.